Kate Ashbrook BSc

 Until 2016, Hugh worked for Defra and predecessor departments.
 Hugh helped to deliver the statutory right of access in Part I of the Countryside and Rights of Way Act 2000, and worked with the (then) Countryside Agency to implement the new right through secondary legislation and guidance.
 He then prepared detailed policy for new legislation on common land and advised Ministers on Parliamentary consideration of the Commons Bill in 2005–06, before pioneering the registration provisions in Part 1 of the Commons Act 2006 with local authorities through detailed new regulations.

-Hugh is a member of the Institute of Public Rights of Way and Access Management, and has contributed articles to the Rights of Way Law Review on access and management under the Commons Acts 1876 and 1899.
+Hugh is a member of the Institute of Public Rights of Way and Access Management, is a co-editor of the third edition of Gadsden and Cousins on Commons and Greens, and has contributed articles to the Rights of Way Law Review on access and management under the Commons Acts 1876 and 1899.

 Rights-of-way case officer Helen is an acknowledged expert, from a local authority background, in public rights of way and access legislation, the use of case law and the application of relevant working practices.